 Here you will find information on our hounds past and present, together with advice for anyone thinking of taking on a Wolfhound for the first time, and the responsibility of living with this wonderful breed.

-I have owned, bred and shown Irish Wolfhounds for around 30 years and usually have a small number of hounds, no more than 7 or 8 at one time.
+I have owned, bred and shown Irish Wolfhounds all my adult life and usually have a small number of hounds here.
 Visitors can see every area where the dogs are kept, no areas out of bounds, we want people to see all of our hounds living with us sharing our space - and we theirs; they are part of our family and we love the individuality of each hound's personality and character; which makes them such a lovely breed to live with.
-We are extremely fortunate live in the Worcestershire countryside where the dogs have plenty of space to stretch their legs in our fields and woodland, and we also exercise them in the beautiful Wyre Forest.
+We are extremely fortunate live in the Worcestershire countryside where the dogs have plenty of space to stretch their legs in our fields and woodland, and we can also exercise them in the beautiful Wyre Forest.

-I am a Full Member of both the UK Breed Clubs, serve as a representative for the IW Society on the Irish Wolfhound Health Group, and am the Secretary of the Irish Wolfhound Rescue Trust.
+I am a full member of both the UK Breed Clubs, I am the current Chair of the Irish Wolfhound Health Group, and having served five years as Secretary of the Rescue Trust, I am now a Trustee.

-Puppies arrive at Cornovi when we want to keep one for ourselves, we don't breed for any other reason.
-When we do choose to breed a litter - health and temperament are at the top of our list of considerations, we try to work with other breeders who think along the same lines as we do - especially when working towards improving the longevity of our breed.
-We also hope to produce quality dogs that fit as near as possible the breed standard, so we are also a show kennel, albeit moderately, but it does allow us to keep an eye on how our hounds measure against others in the breed and benefit from the opinions of the judges and our peers.
-Most importantly we also talk to, and share knowledge with, other breeders which is something particularly important when breeding with health issues in mind, and you get to make some great friends along the way.
+Puppies arrive at Cornovi when I want to keep one for myself, I do not breed for any other reason.
+When I do breed a litter - health and temperament are at the top of my list of considerations, I try to work with other breeders who think along the same lines as myself - especially when working towards improving the longevity of our breed.
+I also hope to produce quality dogs that fit as near as possible the breed standard, so I also a show my hounds, albeit moderately, but it does allow me to keep an eye on how my hounds measure against others in the breed and benefit from the opinions of the judges and my peers.
+Most importantly I also talk to, and share knowledge with, other breeders which is something particularly important when breeding with health issues in mind, and another great benefit is some great friends made along the way.

-For more information and advice on finding puppies please click the Puppy Search link to the left that will take you to the Irish Wolfhound Puppies website.
+If I do not have a litter of puppies, I may well know a breeder who does so please enquire.
+For more information and advice on finding puppies please click the Puppy Search link to the left that will take you to www.irishwolfhoundpuppies.co.uk of which I am one of the administrators

 A little about the breed.......